readycade/readysync/README.md

 Essentially what the script does is offer you an OFFLINE and ONLINE way of playing games.

-It rsync's whatever online Rsync directory to your arcade (Recalbox) and makes it playable almost instantly.
+It rsync's whatever online rsync directory to your arcade (Recalbox) and makes it playable almost instantly.

 It rclone's the thumbnails from libretro and generates gamelist.xml's with update functionality.